 - Trigeminal: large sensory nerve of the face and head

-- Abducens: one muscle of the eye
+- Abducens: turns eye outward

 - Facial: facial expression